jacton81/ThunderUp/README.md

 * Modify `partials/disqus.hbs` with your shortname.
 * Replace `partials/copyright.hbs` with your own disclaimer.
 * Modify `partials/sidebar-external.hbs` with your own external links.
+* Add favicon to the `assets` folder
+* Change the font awesome code used for the code icon next to site name.
+Or simply remove that line of code from the `default.hbs` file (line 77)
 * Restart Ghost.
 * Select the theme in your Settings page.